afriteknz/k8s-infrastructure/README.md

 #### What inspired this repo?

-My journey into the world of containers and container orchestrators has been quite eventful.
+My journey into container orchestrators has never been smooth.
+I never really got a chance to work with a full blown kubernetes deployment until recently when I worked on an EKS project.
+I had a great deal of experience working with Docker containers which made it easier as a starting point to my Kubernetes Journey.
+What made it even easier for me is that, cloud managed kubernetes clusters made it easier for engineers looking at testing out its functionality.
+With a free subscription, it takes less than 3 mins to deploy a free cluster.
+That on its own takes half the job away making it easier for both Infrastructure and Software engineers to concetrante on what they know best.

 I began my career in IT back in 2010, working for an organization that preferred open-source tools running on Linux.
 This meant that any problem we encountered, as an Engineer, we had to be good in advanced Linux admin i.e filesystem structure, processes, disk partitioning, managing memory and cpu, fixing boot errors etc.

 We were a Java & Php shop, and worked alongside three Java & Python developers who built applications that ran mostly on Apache, Nginx, Tomcat, Glassfish & Mysql among other tools.